minemidnight/eris-additions/README.md

 message.channel.createMessage("Your roles: " + message.member.roleObjects.map(role => role.name);
 ```

-* sendMessage - send the member a message
+* sendMessage(content, file) - send the member a message

 Returns: A promise that is resolved with the sent message or rejected with the error